fahad7033/Starbucks-Capstone-Project/index.md

 ## Problem Statement
 This project is about investigating the data of Starbucks customers and offers.
 Data is used for the following tasks:

-1- Investigating some information about customers such as age, income, and joining.
+1- Investigating some information about customers such as age, income, and joining.  <br>
 2- Building a model to idenify customers who potentially will take an offer

 ## Data Exploration